TERREMEMBER/znbase/docs/content/v2.1/architecture/concepts/universe.md

 ### YB-TServer

-The **YB-TServer** (aka the *YugabyteDB Tablet Server*) service is responsible for hosting/serving user data (for example, tables).
+The **YB-TServer** (aka the *ZNbaseDB Tablet Server*) service is responsible for hosting/serving user data (for example, tables).
 They deal with all the user queries.

 For details, see [YB-TServer](../yb-tserver).

 ### YB-Master

-The **YB-Master** (aka the *YugabyteDB Master Server*) service is responsible for keeping system metadata, coordinating system-wide operations, such as create/alter/drop tables, and initiating maintenance operations such as load balancing.
+The **YB-Master** (aka the *ZNbaseDB Master Server*) service is responsible for keeping system metadata, coordinating system-wide operations, such as create/alter/drop tables, and initiating maintenance operations such as load balancing.

 For details, see [YB-Master](../yb-master).

-Below is an illustration of a simple 4-node YugabyteDB universe:
+Below is an illustration of a simple 4-node ZNbaseDB universe:

 ![4 node cluster](/images/architecture/4_node_cluster.png)

 ## Universe vs cluster

-A YugabyteDB universe comprises of exactly one primary cluster and zero or more read replica clusters.
+A ZNbaseDB universe comprises of exactly one primary cluster and zero or more read replica clusters.

 - A primary cluster can perform both writes and reads.
 Replication between nodes in a primary cluster is performed synchronously.